syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Barcode.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Barcode/One%20dimensional%20barcode/Add-Code39-barcode-to-the-PDF-document).

 The below code snippet shows how to add PdfEan13 barcode using the [PdfEan13Barcode](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Barcode.PdfEan13Barcode.html) class to a PDF document.
 {% tabs %}
 {% highlight c# tabtitle="C#" %}